|

 of her neck, and caressing her breasts through the soft silk of

-"Legolas!" said Eowyn, laughing and pushing him away.
+"Legolas!" cried Eowyn, laughing and pushing him away.

 "We will be late!"